jup-ag/space-station/guides/8-perpetual-exchange/2-how-it-works.md

 At the same time, a minor SOL amount will be used for rent to create an escrow account ([PDA](https://solanacookbook.com/core-concepts/pdas.html#facts)).
 The SOL rent will be returned to you once you close your position.

 ## Example Trade

-With all these concepts covered, let's go through a worked example.

 Suppose a trader wants to open a 2x long SOL position at a position size of $1000 USD by depositing $500 USD worth of SOL as a collateral and borrowing $500 USD worth of SOL from the pool.
 Assume the hourly borrow rate for SOL is **0.012%**.